Saying more in five seconds than your average host says in a week.

 Yeah.

-It's it's uh well, we're down seventy-two points right now.
+Well, we're down 72 points right now.

-On top of three hundred something.
+On top of 300 something.

 I'll find out.

-Every politician in Washington, speculators, these dirty rotten speculators, this the liberal machine, the leftists, the Democrats have found the demon, and it's the speculators.
+Every politician in Washington, speculators, these dirty rotten speculators, the liberal machine, the leftists, the Democrats have found the demon, and it's the speculators.

 Some people are trying to say, no, no, no, it's not speculators.

-But the Democrats, therefore the media have identified the demon.
+But the Democrats, therefore the media, have identified the demon.

-That the speculators would be a little paranoid.
+Now, you would think, would you not, that the speculators would be a little paranoid.

 You would think, and we, by the way, we hear all this talk about regulating the speculators.